tonyjzhou/agent-eth/README.md

    ANTHROPIC_API_KEY="your-key" cargo run --bin agent-eth-client
    ```

-   **Note**: The client automatically spawns the MCP server as a subprocess, so no separate server process is needed.
+   **Note**: The client automatically spawns the RMCP server as a subprocess, so no separate server process is needed.

 3. **Example Commands**:
    ```